Norovirus Prevention and Treatment

 Check out the AAP guide linked above for specifics, but here is a general synopsis:

 • Breastfed babies should have 5-10 mL of pumped breastmilk or be nursed for about 5 minutes every 30-60 minutes.
-Once 4 hours with no vomiting passes, double feeding time/volume for four more hours until resuming the regular schedule.
+Once 4 hours pass with no vomiting, double feeding time/volume for four more hours until resuming the regular schedule.

 • Formula-fed babies should have 5-10 mL of ORT, like Pedialyte®, every 5 minutes.
-Once 4 hours pass with no vomiting, double the volume for 4 more hours.
+Once 4 hours pass without vomiting, double the volume for four more hours.
 Babies should receive about 8 hours of ORT therapy.
-If you don't have ORT in the house, use formula so as not to risk dehydration.
+If you don't have ORT in the house, use formula to avoid dehydration.

-• Children and teens: slowly sip on an ORT like Pedialyte® in small increments every few minutes, continue for about 8 hours after vomiting ends.
-An ORT is best because the composition of sugars and electrolytes is correct for treating dehydration.
-In mild dehydration cases, if ORT is not tolerated you can consider trying half-strength apple juice, or broth.
-A sports energy drink like Gatorade® may also work in a pinch if your child is not accepting of an ORT, but again the composition of ingredients is not ideal.
-These usually have too much sugar and also artificial dyes or flavors that aren't really helpful.
+• Children and teens: slowly sip on an ORT like Pedialyte® in small increments every few minutes, and continue for about 8 hours after vomiting ends.
+An ORT is best because the composition of water, sugar, and electrolytes is correct for treating dehydration.
+If ORT is not tolerated in mild dehydration cases, you can consider trying half-strength apple juice or broth.
+A sports energy drink like Gatorade® may also work in a pinch if your child does not accept an ORT.

 Kids Med Guide tip: Pedialyte® tastes a little better cold, so try adding ice cubes or refrigerating it.
-Pedialyte® also makes popsicles which are great for getting reluctant children to drink it!
+Pedialyte® also makes popsicles, which are great for reluctant children to drink!
 I highly recommend this.

 Wait to introduce food until about the 8-hour mark.
 Avoid sugary or greasy foods or things that may harm the stomach.
-To start, stick with stuff like bread, crackers, and soup!
+Stick with bland, starchy stuff like bread, crackers, and soup!
 Keep going with water and Pedialyte® to keep recouping those fluids.
 It can take a while to get over mild dehydration from norovirus.

 Prevention and Cleaning Tips